by Andrea M. Darcy

 Acceptance and Commitment Therapy (ACT) – this is a newer form of therapy that helps you accept yourself, your thoughts, and your feelings, then commit to taking steps to creating the life you want.
 Usually when we have OCD we resist our thoughts, which drives us to our compulsions.
 The idea is that acceptance lowers the need to compulsively act out.

 Time to stop being controlled by ‘Pure OCD’?
-We connect you with leading London OCD talk therapists.
+Harley Therapy connects you with leading London OCD talk therapists.
 Or use our booking site to find a UK-wide registered therapist or online therapist and get talking.